 Social housing

-Last updated: 17 July 2025 On this page you’ll find information about social housing, what we’re doing to increase the supply and how it’s funded.
+Last updated: 5 February 2026 On this page you’ll find information about social housing, what we’re doing to increase the supply and how it’s funded.

 About social housing

 Social housing is a vital part of our social support system, providing families, individuals and whānau with a stable, affordable place to live.
-Social housing is owned or leased by Kāinga Ora – Homes and Community (Kāinga Ora) or community housing providers (CHPs).
+Social housing is provided by Kāinga Ora – Homes and Community or community housing providers (CHPs) and may be owned by these providers or leased from third parties.
 It is targeted at households that are most in need of housing, who can’t access or sustain a tenancy in the private rental market for a range of reasons.

 Increasing the supply of social housing